 This involves selecting appropriate controls or countermeasures to manage the risk according to appetite – and critically, monitor it to avoid inaction, and thus increased risk.

-ibd provides access to specialist and professionally qualified advisors with specific Business Continuity expertise, and live experience of invoking plans following disaster or disruption.
+ibd provides access to specialist and professionally qualified advisers with specific Business Continuity expertise, and live experience of invoking plans following disaster or disruption.